hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 ## State-of-the-Art Approaches

 The success of [SphereFace](#sphereface) resulted in an avalanche of new methods that are based on the idea of employing angular distance with angular margin.

+Please note that these methods are only applicable to Supervised Deep Metric Learning setting.
+In an Unsupervised setting, or in case when we have a lot of out-of-distribution samples during test time, Contrastive Learning approaches are still amongst the most decent choices.

 <a name="cosface"></a>